RustScan/RustScan/README.md

 * debian package

 # 🤔 What is this?
-If you are a competitive CTF player and often find yourself running masscan / a basic nmap scan before running a more comprehensive scan, this tool is for you.
 1. Find ports quickly using Rustscan (**27 seconds on average**).
-2. Automatically runs `nmap -A -sV -p $ports -vvv` on those ports.
+2. Automatically runs `nmap -A -p $ports -vvv` on those ports.
 3. Profit???

 ![gif](/pictures/intro.gif)

 Rustscans **only** job is to reduce the friction between finding open ports and inputting them into nmap.

 # ✨ Features
 * Scans all 64k ports in 27 seconds (on 1k threads).